Partial government shutdown to continue through next week

 This marks the third shutdown of the year and of the Trump administration.
 The first, in January, lasted 69 hours.
 The second, which occurred in February, lasted 9 hours.

 Under the current partial shutdown, more than 420,000 federal employees will be required to work without pay and an additional 380,000 will be sent home, according to a fact sheet compiled by Senate Democrats.
-TSA employees, Correctional officers, FBI agents, U.S. Marshals, Border Patrol officers, Coast Guard employees, Forest Service firefighters and Weather Service forecasters are all expected to continue working without pay.
+TSA employees, correctional officers, FBI agents, U.S. Marshals, Border Patrol officers, Coast Guard employees, Forest Service firefighters and Weather Service forecasters are all expected to continue working without pay, though they may be reimbursed later.